 We will be subject to financial market risks, including changes in interest rates that may result in changes to our net investment income.
+In addition, U.S. and global capital markets and credit markets have experienced a higher level of stress due to the global COVID-19 pandemic, which has resulted in an increase in the level of volatilty across such markets and a general decline in value of the securities that we hold.
 Because we expect to fund a portion of our investments with borrowings, our net investment income is expected to be affected by the difference between the rate at which we invest and the rate at which we borrow.
 As a result, there can be no assurance that a significant change in market interest rates will not have a material adverse effect on our net investment income.
+In connection with the COVID-19 pandemic, the U.S. Federal Reserve and other central banks have reduced certain interest rates and LIBOR has decreased.
 In addition, in a prolonged low interest rate environment, the difference between the total interest income earned on interest earning assets and the total interest expense incurred on interest bearing liabilities may be compressed, reducing our net interest income and potentially adversely affecting our operating results.

-As of March 31, 2020, 100% of the loans held in our investment portfolio had floating interest rates.
+As of June 30, 2020, 100% of the loans held in our investment portfolio had floating interest rates.
 Interest rates on the loans held within our portfolio of investments are typically based on floating LIBOR, with many of these assets also having a LIBOR floor.
-Additionally, borrowings under the Financing Facility are subject to floating interest rates and as of March 31, 2020 are paid based on one-month LIBOR, plus 2.25 % per annum.
+Additionally, borrowings under the Financing Facility are subject to floating interest rates and as of June 30, 2020 are paid based on one-month LIBOR, plus 2.25 % per annum.

 The following table estimates the potential changes in net cash flow generated from interest income and expenses, should interest rates increase by 100, 200 or 300 basis points, or decrease by 25 basis points.
-Interest income is calculated as revenue from interest generated from our portfolio of investments held on March 31, 2020.
-Interest expense is calculated based on the terms of the Financing Facility, using the outstanding balance as of March 31, 2020.
-Interest expense on the Financing Facility is calculated using the interest rate as of March 31, 2020, adjusted for the hypothetical changes in rates, as shown below.
-The base interest rate case assumes the rates on our portfolio investments remain unchanged from the actual effective interest rates as of March 31, 2020.
-These hypothetical calculations are based on a model of the investments in our portfolio, held as of March 31, 2020, and are only adjusted for assumed changes in the underlying base interest rates.
+Interest income is calculated as revenue from interest generated from our portfolio of investments held on June 30, 2020.
+Interest expense is calculated based on the terms of the Financing Facility, using the outstanding balance as of June 30, 2020.
+Interest expense on the Financing Facility is calculated using the interest rate as of June 30, 2020, adjusted for the impact of hypothetical changes in rates, as shown below.
+The base interest rate case assumes the rates on our portfolio investments remain unchanged from the actual effective interest rates as of June 30, 2020.
+These hypothetical calculations are based on a model of the investments in our portfolio, held as of June 30, 2020, and are only adjusted for assumed changes in the underlying base interest rates.

-Actual results could differ significantly from those estimated in the table.
+Actual results could differ significantly from those estimated in the table (dollars amounts in thousands).

-Changes in Interest Rates Interest Income Interest Expense Net Income
+Changes in Interest Rates Inte rest Income In nterest Expense Net Income

--25 Basis Points (1,122) (1,085) (37)
+-25 Basis Points \$ (131) \$ (462) \$ 331

-Base Interest Rate - -
+Base Interest Rate

-+100 Basis Points 7,018 4,341 2,677
++100 Basis Points 1,450 1,849 (399)

-+200 Basis Points 14,052 8,682 5,370
++200 Basis Points 4,974 3,698 1,276

-+300 Basis Points 21,085 13,023 8,062
++300 Basis Points 8,498 5,546 2,952